UB University of Baltimore

 3. security resources available on the Internet.

-Topics include security framework overview, footprinting, scanning, enumeration, hacking framework, backdoor servers and Trojans, rootkits, Windows (98,2000,XP, VISTA) and Linux vulnerabilities, dialup, VPN and network devices vulnerabilities, firewalls, Intrusion Detection System (IDS), Denial of Service (DoS) and DDoS, buffer overflows, spyware, phishing, social engineering and protecting the Web end-user.
+Topics include security framework overview, footprinting, scanning, enumeration, hacking framework, backdoor servers and Trojans, rootkits, Windows (XP, 7) and Linux vulnerabilities, dialup, VPN and network devices vulnerabilities, firewalls, Intrusion Detection System (IDS), Denial of Service (DoS) and DDoS, buffer overflows, spyware, phishing, social engineering and protecting the Web end-user.
 This is a project-oriented course using a restricted access UB Lab to practice the use of hacking and security tools.

 Class meetings: In the first part of the class we will discuss the content of the book chapter(s) assigned for that day, and I will try to show live examples of software tools using my Laptop.
 The second part of the class will be dedicated to additional tools, topics, reviews,etc.

 All software used in the course is free so that students can install the software in their PCs.
-Students will also have accounts in the MIS Lab and will be able to install the software in the Lab machines and use the Windows XP and Linux versions of the software when available.
+Students will also have accounts in the MIS Lab and will be able to install the software in the Lab machines and use the Windows 7 and Linux versions of the software when available.

 Special note: Do not use the tools discussed in class outside of the MIS Lab, unless I specifically say so.